sfigg/commercialization-public/test/hlk/testref/trusted-execution-environment-acpi-profile.md

 ### <span id="4.4_TPM2_Static_ACPI_Table"></span><span id="4.4_tpm2_static_acpi_table"></span><span id="4.4_TPM2_STATIC_ACPI_TABLE"></span>4.4 TPM2 Static ACPI Table

-An ACPI table named “TPM2” listed in the “RSDT” ACPI table describes the platform’s TPM 2.0 hardware interface.
+An ACPI table named "TPM2" listed in the "RSDT" ACPI table describes the platform's TPM 2.0 hardware interface.
 The Windows TPM 2.0 driver uses this table to determine the manner in which it is to communicate with the TPM 2.0 device.
 The parameters in the ACPI table required to support this interface are illustrated in the table below.

 **Table 3: TPM2 ACPI table layout**